RADT 400 Orientation to Radiologic Technology (2 units)

 RADT 408 Perspectives in Radiology (1.5 units)

-This course is designed for the student who has been accepted to the Radiologic Technology Program.
-The course provides an introduction to various hospital policies, including code of conduct, radiation protection policies, ethics, medical asepsis, patient care and confidentiality issues.
+Designed for students who have been accepted to the radiologic technology program, this course provides an introduction to hospital policies including codes of conduct, radiation protection, ethics, medical asepsis, patient care, and confidentiality.

 RADT 410 Radiographic Positioning (4 units)

 Students learn concepts and terminology in radiographic positioning, anatomy and selected pathology of the chest, abdomen, pelvis, upper and lower extremities.
 Laboratory experience with ionizing and non-ionizing equipment is included.

 RADT 415 Radiation Protection and Biology (3 units)

 A study of the effects and methods of measurements of radiation in the human body.
 Discussion of historic and current concepts in governmental regulations and protection requirement.
 This course provides the student with background to understand the methods for protecting patients and medical personnel from unnecessary radiation exposure.